TomasVotruba/tomasvotruba.com/source/_posts/2016-04-30-decouple-your-doctrine-filters.md

 In the tutorial from KnpUniversity, there is way to skip enabling filters in controller.
 By creating own [BeforeRequestListener](https://knpuniversity.com/screencast/doctrine-queries/filters#enabling-a-filter-globally), you can skip the controllers part.

-It quite nice, but it just moves all these steps from controller's responsibility somewhere else.
-So you have to to them again, just in different place.
+It's quite nice, but it just moves all these steps from controller's responsibility somewhere else.
+So you have to enable them again, just in different place.

 Let's say this is fine enough. **But what about modular applications with own per module filters?** Not so easy.